timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 The main limitation of this approach is that any password changes to the connected `tsdbadmin` user on a data node will break the mapping connection and impact normal cluster operations.
-Any time a password is changed on a data node, you'll need to complete the mapping process outlined below must be done again to re-establish the connection between the access node and the affected data node.
-[You can read about user mapping in the PostgreSQL documentation][postgres-user-mapping].
+Any time a password is changed on a data node, you'll need to complete the mapping process outlined below to re-establish the connection between the access node and the affected data node.
+You can read about user mapping in the [PostgreSQL documentation][postgres-user-mapping].

 ### Step 3a: Add each data node